rabbibotton/clog/OCICL.md

 ```
 sbcl --userinit init --eval "(asdf:load-system :clog/tools)" --eval "(clog-tools:clog-builder :port 0 :app t)"
 ```
-and after first run can use "bash run-ocicl" (or chmod 775 run-oicl to make the batch file executable)
+and after first run can use "bash edit-ocicl" (or chmod 775 edit-oicl to make the batch file executable) or run-ocicl

 (or replace ecl for sbcl)